As of March 1, 2024, ALL businesses in NYC must use bins with secure lids when setting out trash for collection.

 The requirement does not apply to recyclables (metal, glass, plastic, or clean paper and cardboard).

-This rule does not require the separation of trash from food or food-soiled paper — it only the requires that these materials are placed in bins with secure lids for collection.
+This rule does not require the separation of trash from food or food-soiled paper — it only requires that these materials be placed in bins with secure lids for collection.

 NOTE: Businesses required to source-separate organics under Local Law 146 of 2013 must continue to do so by placing their food waste in a separate bin with a secure lid.
 Trash must be set out in a separate bin from food and food-soiled paper.
 Find out if commercial organics requirements apply to you.